nanonyme/simplepreprocessor/README.md

 Gotchas
 ---------

-Supported macros: ifdef, ifndef, define, undef, include
+Supported macros: ifdef, ifndef, define, undef, include, else

 If using for FFI, you may want to ignore some system headers eg for types